Start today for FREE.

 Comprehensive Screening Components and Investigation Types

-Criminal Background Investigation Criminal history screening protects property safety and liability exposure while complying with fair housing requirements and state restrictions on criminal record consideration.
-Effective criminal screening should include county, state, and federal databases while maintaining compliance with “ban the box” legislation and fair housing guidelines for criminal record evaluation.
+Effective criminal screening should include county, state, and federal databases.
+Additionally, it should maintain compliance with “ban the box” legislation and fair housing guidelines for criminal record evaluation.

 Rental and Employment History Verification